mie00/plotter/README.md

 # plotter
 ---

-A java library to plot mathemetical expressions with variables
+A java library to plot mathemetical expressions with variables.

 ## Usage